Inbar-kr/nopcommerce-test-framework/README.md

     Smoke Tests: pytest `-m smoke`
     Regression Tests: `pytest -m regression`

-#### CI/CD Pipeline Execution
+#### CI/CD Pipeline Integration
-* Push or commit changes to the repository.
-* GitHub Actions automatically triggers the pipeline.
-* View the test execution results in the **Actions** tab on GitHub.
+This project leverages GitHub Actions for continuous integration.
+The workflow is defined in the `.github/workflows/ci.yml` file.
+It automatically runs the test suite on every push to the repository, providing immediate feedback on code changes.

 ###### Note: Some tests may fail in CI/CD due to CAPTCHA behavior in headless mode.
 Tests run successfully in headed (local) mode without issues.

 ## Reporting
 Allure Reports: Automatically generated in reports/allure-results.
 View reports with: